Max Kilsby: Signing permanently for Annan

+Darlington

+On 18 June 2026, Kilsby signed for National League North club Darlington on a one year deal.
+A week later, Annan Athletic Chairman, Russell Brown, wanted Kilsby to play a significant part in the club’s history.
+He scored two goals against Clyde and raised his team to League One.

 Style of play

 Carlisle United manager Paul Simpson, said of Kilsby 'He's left-sided, which are hard to find, he can play left wing-back, left centre-back, possibly even go into midfield, so he gives us a few options' Annan Athletic Manager, Peter Murphy, stated 'Max is a real prospect in the Carlisle United ranks and we are delighted to welcome him to Annan Athletic' In February 2023 Peter Murphy stated that 'Max is making excellent progress' Paul Simpson in May 2023 said 'It's been a brilliant loan for him' In August 2023 Carlisle boss Paul Simpson told the club website: 'Murph was keen to have him back after the success they enjoyed last year.
 We're delighted with how he's developing and more than happy for him to go back up there to continue that good work.
 We'll monitor his progress and review it in January.'
 Annan said they were 'delighted' to have Kilsby back.

 On 1 February 2024, after signing on loan for Queen of the South, manager Marvin Bartley said of Kilsby; 'Max is young but is highly rated and has been very impressive at both ends of the park during his time at Annan and played a huge part in them achieving promotion.
 He is predominately a defender but can play in various different positions which is a real benefit to us.
 Carlisle sent him out on loan to help with his development and have been delighted with his progress.
 I am looking forward to working with him and hope we can continue building his career in a full-time environment'.
 Annan manager, Wullie Gibson, commenting on his move back to Annan said, 'I'm looking forward to working with Max again.
 He's got good attributes, knows the club well and had a good spell with us last time round.
 He's still a young lad where confidence is a big thing and hopefully he'll get that from the way myself and my staff work'.